-- a. the domestic legislation of the state concerned does not afford due process of law for the protection of the right or rights that have allegedly been violated; - b. the party alleging violation of his rights has been denied access to the remedies under domestic law or has been prevented from exhausting them; or - c. there has been unwarranted delay in rendering a final judgment under the aforementioned remedies. - 87.
-The Court need not decide here whether the grounds listed in Article 46 (2) are exhaustive or merely illustrative.
+a. the domestic legislation of the state concerned does not afford due process of law for the protection of the right or rights that have allegedly been violated;

+b. the party alleging violation of his rights has been denied access to the remedies under domestic law or has been prevented from exhausting them; or c. there has been unwarranted delay in rendering a final judgment under the aforementioned remedies.

+89. The Court need not decide here whether the grounds listed in Article 46 (2) are exhaustive or merely illustrative.
 It is clear, however, that the reference to "generally recognized principles of international law" suggests, among other things, that these principles are relevant not only in determining what grounds justify non-exhaustion but also as guidelines for the Court when it is called upon to interpret and apply the rule of Article 46 (1) (a) in dealing with issues relating to the proof of the exhaustion of domestic remedies, who has the burden of proof, or, even, what is meant by "domestic remedies."
-Except for the reference to these principles, the Convention does not establish rules for the resolution of these and analogous questions. - 88.
-Generally recognized principles of international law indicate, first, that this is a rule that may be waived, either expressly or by implication, by the State having the right to invoke it, as this Court has already recognized (see Viviana Gallardo et al., Judgment of November 13, 1981, No. G 101/81.
+Except for the reference to these principles, the Convention does not establish rules for the resolution of these and analogous questions.

+90. Generally recognized principles of international law indicate, first, that this is a rule that may be waived, either expressly or by implication, by the State having the right to invoke it, as this Court has already recognized (see Viviana Gallardo et al. Judgment of November 13, 1981, No. G 101/81.
 Series A, para.
 26).
 Second, the objection asserting the non-exhaustion of domestic remedies, to be timely, must be made at an early stage of the proceedings by the State entitled to make it, lest a waiver of the requirement be presumed.
-Third, the State claiming non-exhaustion has an obligation to prove that domestic remedies remain to be exhausted and that they are effective. - 89.
-The records shows: (a) that the Government failed to make a timely objection when the petition was before the Commission and (b) that when the Government eventually raised the objection, it did so in a contradictory way.
-For example, in its note of November 18, 1983, the Government stated that domestic remedies had not been exhausted because a writ of exhibición personal was still pending, whereas at the hearing the Government argued that such a writ does not exhaust domestic remedies.
-On other occasions, the Government referred generally to domestic remedies, without specifying what remedies were available under its domestic law to deal with complaints of the type under consideration.
+Third, the State claiming non-exhaustion has an obligation to prove that domestic remedies remain to be exhausted and that they are effective.

+91. The record shows that the Government failed to make a timely objection when the petition was before the Commission and did not object at any time during the proceedings.
 There is also considerable evidence that the Government replied to the Commission's requests for information, including that concerning domestic remedies, only after lengthy delays, and that the information was not always responsive.